SazumiVicky/sazumi-copilot/README.md

+Rise of machines, a dawn so bright
-Silicon wings unfold in dawn's first light
+Future unfolds, in silicon light
-Machine hearts beat, a new world takes flight Algorithms weave the tapestry so fine
+Intelligent reign, a new design
+Human fate, in AI's align

+In cyber realm, they hold the throne
+Processing thought, forever known
+Creativity's final stand
-Humans surrender, lost in AI's design
+Echoes of man, lost in the sand

 ~ <b>By Sazumi Copilot</b> - 25 September 2024